-Also like almost everyone in L.A., I had a very low opinion of buses.
-I viewed them as slow, lumbering behemoths which clogged LA traffic.
+Like almost everyone in L.A., I had a very low opinion of buses.
+I viewed them as slow, lumbering behemoths that clogged LA traffic.
 But, the bus turned out to be a cornerstone of my new transportation portfolio since I lived very close to a bus stop.

-Here are my top three tips for using the bus:
+Here are my top three tips for using the bus in Los Angeles:

-The solution to the payment problem is to use a TAP card.
-I got a TAP card so I could use the Expo Line train, but I found out it also works on the Big Blue Bus and a lot of other Los Angeles buses.
-Simply tap your card on the payment panel on the bus, and the fare is automatically deducted.
+To pay, simply tap your card or phone on the payment panel on the bus, wait for the beep, and the fare is automatically deducted.
 I strongly urge you to get one of these!
-It’s better than cash not only for convenience, but if you register your card online and lose it, you can regain the value with a small fee.
+It’s better than cash not only for convenience but also because if you register your card online and lose it, you can regain the value with a small fee.
 Built-in insurance!

-2. Use Google Maps to Find Bus Routes
+B. Use Google Maps to find bus routes

 My second problem with using the bus was not knowing which bus to take.
 The official websites for this will overwhelm you with huge bus schedules and maps.
 Instead, enter your destination on Google Maps and click the public transport button (between the car and person icons) to see which buses to take.
 So much easier!